Jamazi4/bimcat/node-notes.md

 Runtime:

 - cache node outputs
-- solidify, get normal,
+- solidify node, transform node with translate/scale/angles or quaternion,
 - change/lock inputs conditionally
+- pick reference from 3D

 UI:

 - highlight wrong links
-- shift + click to select
 - lock node menu buttons
 - for extrude remove buffer positions ending up as not a part of indices
 - color picker in output node
 - left click in node editor to pan, hide context menu
 - addNode menu to have search
+- ctrl-z and ctrl-r
+- switching node type in real time (euler-quaternion and extrude mesh/linestring)
+- combo slot/input = input locks on connection

 additionally some tools that might need adding

 - measure tool
-- expose var (so it's adjustable in the browser)
+- expose var (so it's adjustable in the browser) and dynamic props
-- lock editing nodes if it's not author
+- don't allow to open node editor/don't fetch node project if not author

 done: